-In line with the results of the performance evaluation, and during 2019, the development of the the Integrated Management by Objectives Model (DPO) have achieved the objectives set.
+In line with the results of the performance evaluation, and during 2019, the development of the

-TV Training Portal, Adif's Video on Demand (VOD) platform, which promotes learning, participation and recognition, has continued.
+TV Training Portal, Adif's Video on Demand (VOD) 98% of those evaluated in platform, which promotes learning, participation and recognition, has continued.
 Below are the definitions of each of the channels and the accumulated results up to 2019.
 The most relevant data is that the Billboard of Success, the showcase that displays the premieres of each of the channels, has exceeded 100,000 views in 2019.